GustavFluur/filterfolk/README.md

 ### Disclaimer

-This project is based upon Stockholm based company I worked for: [Folkfilter](https://www.folkfilter.se/).
+This project was inspired by the Stockholm based company [Folkfilter](https://www.folkfilter.se/) that I used to work for as an account manager.
+It gave me the understanding related to the target audience and daily challenges I faced during my employment.
+I was also taken a break from this course at Code Institute before I worked on Filter for Folks.

 With this message I want to show them my gratitude that I was allowed to use their product images into my website.
-Other product images was taken through google search and from  another Swedish company calls [Biltema](https://www.biltema.se/)
+Other product images was taken through a google search and from another Swedish company calls [Biltema](https://www.biltema.se/).

 ### User Stories